PrometheusVault/ember/docs/operations.md

   false` or remove the agent from the enabled list.
 Diagnostics warn when a manifest is malformed so you can correct it before enabling the plugin.

+### Update agent readiness

+- Enable `update.agent` on nodes that track repo freshness.
+It reports the git branch, abbreviated commit, and whether the working tree is clean.
+- Use `/agents` to confirm you’re on an allowed branch (defaults to `main`/`master`).
+- Optionally set `update.fetch: true` to run `git fetch --dry-run` so the agent can flag when upstream commits exist before you trigger a manual update.

 ### Configure command (Alpine + Raspberry Pi)

 - Run `sudo make configure` (or `sudo ./scripts/configure_system.sh`) on any